OpenBonfire/bonfire/README.md

 # Developing
 ## General Info
-Tthere's a few projects that OpenBonfire uses and maintains, which can be found in our org.
+There's a few projects that OpenBonfire uses and maintains, which can be found in our org.
 Let's just talk about the big ones.
 - [firebridge](https://github.com/OpenBonfire/bonfire/tree/main/firebridge): A fork of nyxx (a bot API for Dart) that allows the usage of user tokens.
 This is where most of the networking logic happens.
 - [fireview](https://github.com/OpenBonfire/fireview): A cross-platform webview API that combines multiple webview frameworks.
 We recently switched away from this because of conflicts on Windows and Linux.
 Ideally this is what we use in the future.